Explaining how babies are made (and sex)

 Once children understand that a baby grows in a uterus, their next question is usually about how babies are made.

-Keep it simple and tell them that you need two parts to make a baby.
-One part comes from a man (or a person with testicles) and the other part comes from a woman (or a person with ovaries).
+Keep it simple and tell them you need two parts to make a baby.
+One part comes from a man (or a person with testicles), and the other comes from a woman (or a person with ovaries).

-There are some other ways to explain this, and you’ll find them in my parent guide for explaining sex.
-It includes sample scripts and illustrations you can to help explain.
+There are other ways to explain this; you’ll find them in my illustrated guide, Where babies come from.
+It includes sample scripts and illustrations you can use to help explain.

 How do the egg and sperm meet?